Trump's border tax faces more opposition--this time, from auto dealers

 During his first week in office, Donald Trump made headlines over two border-boosting policies.
-Yesterday, the National Automobile Dealers Association announced plans to fight one of the president's proposals tooth and nail.
+Yesterday, the American International Automobile Dealers Association announced plans to fight one of the president's proposals tooth and nail.

 On Friday, Trump signed an executive order suspending refugee resettlements in the U.S. and blocking visitors from seven majority-Muslim countries for 120 days.
 It also halted resettlement programs for Syrian refugees indefinitely.
 The order has prompted backlashes and protests nationwide, with several in the auto industry--notably Tesla's Elon Musk and Uber's Travis Kalanick--attacked over their weak opposition to the policy.

-But that's not what NADA plans to fight.
+But that's not what AIADA plans to fight.
 It's more focused on Trump's plan to build his long-promised wall along the U.S.-Mexico border and to implement border taxes to pay for the wall's construction.
 As we discussed Friday, such a policy would provide a few wins for auto industry workers, but pose serious challenges for others in the sector.

 Some of those "others" include auto dealers, particularly those who sell foreign brands.
-Incoming NADA president Paul Ritchie says that, if implemented, the border taxes could put 125,000 U.S. jobs at risk by making imported autos--even those built for Detroit companies--more expensive for consumers.
+Incoming AIADA president Paul Ritchie says that, if implemented, the border taxes could put 125,000 U.S. jobs at risk by making imported autos--even those built for Detroit companies--more expensive for consumers.
 Many of the jobs Ritchie cites are housed at the 36 U.S. facilities owned by foreign automakers.

 Our take